 The Photography A Level course offers students the opportunity to learn a range of skills and work with both chemical and digital photography, exploring both techniques at the start of the course.
 These skills will include pinhole photography, darkroom techniques and the use of Photoshop.
 Throughout the course we encourage independent learning with guidance where necessary and continued support throughout.
 Unit 2 is a practical exam which is held at the end of the year.

-Each year we take students to exhibitions locally, in London and on a four day European Study trip.
+Each year we take students to exhibitions locally, in London and have the opportunity to go on a four day European Study trip.

 Students wishing to pursue a career in the Art and Design Industry usually undertake a Foundation Course, followed by a Degree Course.
 A Foundation Course lasts for one year and students can enrol in a college in the local area.
 During Foundation Courses, students will learn many new art and design skills and build up a portfolio of work that can be taken along to desired Degree Course interviews.
 Students apply for Degree Courses during Foundation Courses; there are many different courses all over the country to choose from.
 Studying A Level Photography can lead to a Foundation Course in Art & Design and ultimately onto a range of university degree courses and careers in:

 - Fine Art and Community Arts;

 - Games Design; the list goes on and on.